cmaureir/progra-alma/lectures/week5/lecture17.rst

    <type 'int'>

-Means that if we assign a multiple return function, the variable will be a tuple (immutable object), including different types of objects:
+It means that if we assign a multiple return function, the variable will be a tuple (immutable object), including different types of objects: